 Suitable plants for bedding

-To provide quick, easy to grow seasonal flower and foliage colour, and for ease of planning and setting out, bedding plants are usually chosen from the following:
+To provide quick, easy to grow seasonal flower and foliage colour, and for ease of planning and setting out,

 Frost-tender half-hardy annuals (HHA) such as cosmos, nemesia, marigolds and tobacco plants, complete their life-cycle in one season.
 If grown from seed they are generally sown indoors and grown on.